replicatedhq/replicated-field-labs/labs/lab00-hello-world/README.md

 make release
 ```

-You can verify the release was created with `release ls`:
+You can verify the release was created with `replicated release ls`:

 ```text
 $ replicated release ls